ninchat/ninchat-api/api.md

-This document describes the **deprecated** version 1 of the open [Ninchat](https://ninchat.com) API.
+This document describes the **decommissioned** version 1 of the [Ninchat](https://ninchat.com) API.

-Copyright &copy; 2012-2013 Somia Reality Oy.
+Copyright &copy; Somia Reality Oy.
 All rights reserved.

 Model